Timberwolves vs. Mavericks Prediction & Picks - December 14

 - Computer Predicted Total: 227.9

+- Minnesota covers the spread when it is a 1.5-point favorite or more 56.2% of the time.
+That's more often than Dallas covers as an underdog of 1.5 or more (33.3%).

-- Minnesota and its opponents have gone over the point total 54.5% of the time this season (12 out of 22).
-That's less often than Dallas and its opponents have (17 out of 23).
+- When it comes to topping the point total in 2023-24, Dallas and its opponents are more successful (73.9% of the time) than Minnesota and its opponents (54.5%).

-- As a moneyline favorite this year, the Mavericks are 13-4, a better mark than the Timberwolves have put up (3-3) as moneyline underdogs.
+- As a moneyline underdog this year, the Mavericks are 2-4, while the Timberwolves are 14-2 as moneyline favorites.

 Put your picks to the test and bet on the Timberwolves with BetMGM Sportsbook.